-Over recent years, the Government has frequently increased the costs incurred by organisations seeking to sponsor individuals under the Tier 2 (General) route.
-We take a look at the exact Tier 2 sponsorship costs.
+Over recent years, the Government has frequently increased the costs incurred by organisations seeking to sponsor individuals to work in the UK.
+Here, we take a look at the exact Tier 2 sponsorship costs.

-The Government’s aims in increasing costs includes to reduce migration rates to the UK and incentivise organisations to train settled workers.
+The Government’s aims in increasing immigration costs includes (i) to limit the number of migrants coming to the UK and (ii) to incentivise UK organisations to train settled workers.
 However, the significant costs involved in sponsorship are imposing burdens on a number of employers.
 We have recently been contacted by a number of small businesses and charitable organisations that need to sponsor workers to fill an immediate skills shortage but have found that the cost of sponsorship is simply too much.

 Tier 2 Sponsorship